lisp-docs/process-dpans3r/md-files/chap-1.md

 \<i\>\<sup\>or\</sup\>→\</i\> (2 4 5 6)

 In a few rare situations, there may be a need in a dictionary entry to refer to the *object* that was the original *designator* for a *parameter* .
-Since naming the *parameter* would refer to the denoted *object*, the phrase “the *hhparameter-nameii designator*” can be used to refer to the *designator* which was the *argument* from which the *value* of *hhparameter-nameii* was computed.
+Since naming the *parameter* would refer to the denoted *object*, the phrase “the &#10216;parameter-nameii designator*” can be used to refer to the *designator* which was the *argument* from which the *value* of &#10216;parameter-name&#10217; was computed.

 **1.4.1.6 Nonsense Words**